Jainlo/Landlords/README.md

 - Which feature is more prominent in expensive real estate?
 - Is there a preferred front?
 - Is there a front that is more expensive?
-- Which cities tend to have more pools?
-Could there be a reason?
+- Which side of each city is considered more expensive?
 ## Key conclusions
 - Real estate has higher prices in Jeddah compared to Riyadh, Dammam and Alkhobar (on the date of data collection)
 - The features that are more prominent in expensive real estate in order are: